randy3k/radian/README.md

 ## Settings

-_radian_ can be customized via `options` in `.Rprofile` file.
-This file is usually located in your user home directory.
+_radian_ can be customized by specifying the following options in `.Rprofile` at your user home directory.
+However, when running _radian_ in vanilla mode (`radian --vanilla`), the file `.Rprofile` would not be executed.
+If persistent settings are required, one could put those options in `.radian_profile`.
+This file will be executed even if `radian` is in vanilla mode.

-*Do not copy the whole configuration, just specify what you need in `.Rprofile`*
+*Do not copy the whole configuration, just specify what you need!*

 ```r
 # see https://help.farbox.com/pygments.html